Local leaders speak out after Cuban officials punish protesters

-“For months, the Cuban people have their part,” said U.S. Representative Maria Elvira Salazar., R.-Fla.
+“For months, the Cuban people have their part,” said U.S. Rep. Maria Elvira Salazar., R-Fla.
 “Now we, the United States, we must do ours.”

-“The entire power of that regime was unleashed to prevent people from walking in the streets and shouting slogans,” said U.S. Senator Marco Rubio, R.-Fla.
+“The entire power of that regime was unleashed to prevent people from walking in the streets and shouting slogans,” said U.S. Sen. Marco Rubio, R-Fla.

 The Assembly of the Cuban Resistance and European Latin American Legislators also gathered on Tuesday.